Scandy-co/react-native-roux-sdk/README.md

 #### `saveScan(destination: string, options: object): Promise<RouxStatusString>`

 Saves the generated mesh to the device.
-Mesh model is
+Options is required, but can be empty object.
+Default model scale is meters.

 **Parameters**